Opposition candidate Yashwant Sinha files nomination for presidential elections

 Former Union minister Yashwant Sinha filed his nomination for the July 18 presidential elections on Monday.
 The Opposition’s presidential candidate will contest the elections against the National Democratic Alliance’s Droupadi Murmu.

 Congress MP Rahul Gandhi, Nationalist Congress Party supremo Sharad Pawar, Samajwadi Party chief Akhilesh Yadav, National Conference’s Farooq Abdullah and other leaders were present in Parliament to support him.
+Senior Congress leaders Mallikarjun Kharge and Jairam Ramesh along with Dravida Munnetra Kazhagam’s A Raja were also in attendance.

 On June 21, Sinha was named as the Opposition parties’ candidate for the presidential elections.
 Hours later, Murmu’s candidature was announced.